JaredTokuz/nest-ang-dota/README.md

    move the cron to that 1 service
    (DONE)

+!)
+Fucking doozie man, Bug: fix the footer for schedule html

 2. Frontend More =>
    Routes => Create 3 routes, about, cron, home (the analytics cards and everything) task scheduler frontend : readonly table of all the jobs, 2 each